-This eco lodge in the Algonquin Park is so secluded that it takes about a 25-minute cycle or ski over 2.3km to there.
+This eco lodge in the Algonquin Park is so secluded that it takes about a 25-minute cycle or ski over 2.3 km to get there.
 If that sounds like your kind of eco-vacation vibe, then this wintery wonderland is perfect for you.

 Booking.com rating: [score]8.8/10

 Address: 3594 Elephant Lake Road, Moffat Pond, Algonquin Park, Ontario, Canada